fusion-energy/neutronics-workshop/README.md

 Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/13).

 Knowing the interaction probabilities of isotopes and materials within your model can help you understand the simulation results.
 There are several online tools for plotting nuclear cross sections such as [XSPlot](http://xsplot.com).
-However OpenMC is also able to plot cross sections for isotopes and materials.
+However, OpenMC is also able to plot cross sections for isotopes and materials.

 From inside the docker container navigate to the task_1 directory and open the first example python script.